ivbrajkovic/js-chronicles/SOLID in TypeScript/The Enchantment of Simplicity: Mastering the Single Responsibility Principle in TypeScript.md

 At first glance, the **TaskManager** seems efficient—a reliable helper for handling tasks.
 But as the requirements for our application grew, so did the responsibilities of this class.
 Managing tasks, saving them to files, and even sending them to a server—this once-specialized class has become a jack-of-all-trades.

 🔍 **The Symptoms of Overload**
-1. **Tightly Coupled Logic**: The `TaskManager` now deals with tasks, file operations, and networking.
-Changing one part might break another, creating a web of dependencies.
+1. **Tightly Coupled Logic**: The TaskManager manages tasks, files, and networking, creating tight coupling.
+Changes in one part risk cascading failures.
 2. **Reduced Reusability**: If another module only needs to send tasks to the server, it would still have to import all the unrelated responsibilities of the class.
 3. **Testing Woes**: Testing this class becomes a nightmare.
 Each responsibility requires specific mocks or setups, making tests brittle and harder to maintain.